 Kernel Density Estimation (KDE) in Violin Plots

-Three core aspects of KDE:
+Three core parts of KDE:

 When to Use Violin Plots?

-Violin plots are particularly beneficial when:
+Violin plots are particularly useful when:

 Violin Plot vs. Box Plot vs. Density Plot